 NAC also favorably affects the expression of genes involved in the inflammatory response, modulating them at the molecular, cellular, organ, and whole-body levels.

 By increasing your glutathione levels, NAC makes you much more resistant to inflammation and oxidative stress and slows down aging at a cellular level.

 With regards to anti-inflammatory activity, several research studies have observed that NAC is able to limit cytokines release in the early state of immune proliferation (10).
 Additionally, in animal models, inflammatory markers induced by lipopolysaccharides are influenced by the modulation of NAC.
 NAC also possesses some anti-inflammatory effects possibly via inhibiting NF-κB through redox activation of the nuclear factor kappa kinases thereby modulating cytokine synthesis.

-The inflammatory-modulating effects of NAC may be important for its mood stabilizing efficacy.
-It is recently observed the effects of systemic inflammation in bipolar disorder patients.
+The inflammatory-modulating effects of NAC may be important for its mood-stabilizing efficacy.
+It is recently observed in the effects of systemic inflammation in bipolar disorder patients.

 In several cellular systems, NAC promotes effects aimed to maintain the survival functions of cells, which also induces the production of intracellular GSH known as the principal antioxidant produced by the body that protects cells from oxidative stress and maintains the redox state inside them.

 In recent years NAC is also studied as a mitochondrial enhancer.

 In psychiatry, chronic stress has been shown to induce mitochondrial dysfunction, ultimately leading to apoptosis or cell death.